methusalah/OpenRTS/README.md

 And of course, you shouldn't hesitate to write to us at openRTS.team@gmail.com

 # How to contribute?
-You want to participate and make OpenRTS a fully functionnal game engine?
+You want to participate and make OpenRTS a fully functional game engine?
 Please do&mdash;the more the merrier!

 ### Forum
 The best place to start if you would like to contribute is in the